Guide To Investment-Linked Policies (ILP): What You Need To Know

 However, as ILPs are long-term plans, the fund you choose today might not be the fund that suits your needs a few years down the road.

-Some ILPs allow free switching of funds.
+Some ILPs allow free fund switching.
 This allows you to optimise your investment returns by switching your investments to another fund when you deem fit.

 4. Flexibility in insurance coverage